Geocode and symbolize campaign contributions

 - Turn the layers on and off and notice any patterns.

-A common pattern is that areas of lower median household income correlate with areas where the community is predominantly Hispanic/Latino, Millennial and Generation Z-a higher percentage of residents who are not yet fluent in English and a younger population with young families.
+A common pattern is that areas of lower median household income correlate with areas where the community is predominantly Hispanic/Latino and a higher percentage of residents who are not yet fluent in English and a younger population with young families.
 These areas are found primarily in the southern parts of the city.

 - Continue exploring the layers and answer the following questions: